-The requirement that a power of attorney be in a record must be understood in the context of the definition of a "record" in Section 2.
-As defined, a record is information inscribed on a tangible medium (e.g., paper) or stored in an electronic or other medium and retrievable in perceivable form.
+8 The requirement that a power of attorney be in a record must be understood in the context of the 9 definition of a "record" in Section 2.
+As defined, a record is information inscribed on a tangible 10 medium (e.g., paper) or stored in an electronic or other medium and retrievable in perceivable 11 form.
 Thus, it allows for electronic powers of attorney, including those captured on video.
+The 12 same, of course, is true of an advance directive that only includes a health care instruction and 13 not a power of attorney, although this Act does not require health care instructions to be in a 14 record.